-Six Great Bible Verses for the Elderly
+Six Great Bible Verses for the Elderly to Pray

 The time may come when the elderly are overwhelmed by personal suffering or by external circumstances beyond their control.
 They may be disheartened by fears of insecurity and death.
 They may even lose control of their minds, while their hearts are still in the right place.

 Philosophers say concerning the heart, “It is the first that lives, and the last that dies.”1 So when the aged pray for God to remain the strength of their hearts, they are affirming a connection with Him though everything else fails.
-The wise aged will not make this a last minute prayer.

 They recall the many times when they credited God's help for their survival, and their response is to sing for joy.